TomWhitwell/SlowMovie/README.md

                         adjust image contrast (default: 1.0) -l, --loop            loop a single video; otherwise play through the files in the videos directory
-  -o {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  -e, --epd             the name of the display device driver to use (default: waveshare_epd.epd7in5_V2) -o {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                          minimum importance-level of messages displayed and
                          saved to the logfile (default: INFO)